 I’d say it’s worth sitting down in a bookshop and reading the first page of each translation available.
 Alternatively, if you find one translation difficult to read or get into, don’t hesitate to start a different one (no matter how far you are through the book).

 Keep notes, read summaries or stock-up on Post-its (whatever works for you)

 On my first reading of War and Peace I simply read it through.
 I didn’t make notes, but I did refer to the chapter summaries at the back of my edition when I got confused.

 This year I’ve been sticking Post-it notes all over my books to help me categorise quotes I love, topics I’d like to write about, and connections to other books.
-I’m not far through War and Peace yet this August, yet there’s already enough Post-its on my copy for a lifetime (with 1200 more pages, it could be a terrifying amount).
+I’m not far through the book yet, but there’s already a vast quantity of Post-its in my copy of War and Peace.

 Treat it like any other book

 War and Peace is just a book.
 How would you go about reading any other book?
 Do the same with Tolstoy (ok, and perhaps persevere a little more).